usernayeem/react-bootstrap-table/README.md

 3. Make your changes and commit them: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin my-new-branch`
 5. Submit a pull request

-## Feedback

-If you have any feedback, please reach out to me at https://www.linkedin.com/in/md5nayeem/

 ## License